On this page you will find the following information:

 CECS Graduate Academic Standing Policies

 The University of Michigan-Dearborn provides its graduate academic policies in the University Catalog.
-You can review the Academic Actions and Expectations here.
+Please review the Academic Action and Expectations.

 The College of Engineering and Computer Science policies and procedures are outlined below for both master's and doctoral students.
 It is important to understand the academic policies for graduate education in the College of Engineering and Computer Science.
 The information below covers good academic standing, successful academic progress, and academic probation requirements for both master's students and doctoral students.
 Academic policies differ for masters and doctoral students and program requirements may also differ by programs.
 Both master's and doctoral students should consult the respective student handbook and Program Directors for details.